MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

    - For Office 365 Germany, use the _ConnectionUri_ value: `https://ps.compliance.protection.outlook.de/powershell-liveid/`.

-   - For Microsoft 365 GCC High or Microsoft 365 DoD, use the _ConnectionUri_ value: `https://ps.compliance.protection.office365.us/powershell-liveid/`.
+   - For Microsoft 365 GCC High, use the _ConnectionUri_ value: `https://ps.compliance.protection.office365.us/powershell-liveid/`.

+   - For Microsoft 365 DoD, use the _ConnectionUri_ value: `https://l5.ps.compliance.protection.office365.us/powershell-liveid/`.

 3. Run the following command: